sjbylo/example-bash-operator/README.md

 ### Test the Operator using the provided scripts

 The quick way to test this is to run the following commands in separate terminals with cluster-admin permissions.
 This will set up the CRD and the CRs, roles and permissions, launch the Operator and run the tests.
+Note that the first time this is run, the test images (busybox and whalesay) need to be pulled, so the tests might timeout and fail.
+Just try again if this happens.

 ```
 test/startall.sh 1            # run tests on one CR